pepe/playbooks/web/README.md

-nginx
+Web
 =====

 ## nginx

-This playbook install the nginx package.
+This playbook installs the nginx package.

 ### Vars